 The visitor restrictions include the following:

-- Visitors are limited to those 12 years and older.
+- Visitors are limited to those 12 years and older, with one exception at Henry Ford Kingswood Hospital, where visitors are limited to 18 and older.

 - Patients who have flu-like symptoms and have scheduled appointments or procedures should wear a mask and maintain proper hand hygiene.